Estimating the potential for shared autonomous scooters: The SRSPMD concept

-In the current work, we use the generic term self-repositioning shared personal mobility device (SRSPMD) to refer to any vehicle that is small enough to be ridden on paths similar to cycling infrastructure and has at least partial autonomy sufficient to reposition itself without a rider present.
-Actual implementations can be similar to a bicycle or a (kick-)scooter in form, such as the vehicle depicted in Fig.~\ref{scooter1}.
+In the current work, we use the generic term \emph{self-repositioning shared personal mobility device} (SRSPMD) to refer to any such hybrid vehicle, regardless whether it is based on a bicycle or a scooter, such as the vehicle depicted in Fig.~\ref{scooter1}.
 We note that we consider these vehicles to be strictly separated from full-size cars, i.e.~they are not expected to travel on roads.
 Also, we only consider electric vehicles, powered by an on-board battery; current shared scooters typically have a range up to 50 km~\cite{Anderson-Hall2019}.
-We note that our work is naturally extensible to vehicles with full autonomy, nevertheless, deployment of such fleets would raise even more concerns about providing adequate road or path infrastructure.
-We envision that operators might also deploy mixed fleets, where larger vehicles with full autonomy are available for users who are unable or unwilling to manually drive the smaller vehicles.
+We note that our work is naturally extensible to vehicles with full autonomy or to mixed fleets, where the fully autonomous vehicles are provided for users who are unable or unwilling to manually drive them.